Can You Get a DUI on an Electric Scooter?

 Even if you are caught riding your e-scooter while impaired on a private road, you may still face legal consequences.
 This is similar to how you can receive a DUI while riding a golf cart.
 Therefore, it is important to be mindful of the applicable laws and avoid operating any vehicle, including e-scooters, under the influence.

-See also How to Unfold a Scooter: Step-by-Step Guide
+See also How to Fix Electric Scooter Kill Switch: Step-by-Step Guide

 What Are The Penalties For A DUI On An E-Scooter